kinematics for asana

 The shoulder [humeral aspect of the glenohumeral joint] also externally rotates in backbending.
 This external rotation is key anytime the Upper Limb flexes to elevate the humerus (reaching forward or out and up overhead) and relates to the preservation of the subacromial space.
 In counterpoint, the extension of the shoulder (such as Prasarita Padottanasana C as pictured below) is often initiated through internal rotation of the humeral head [and all its attendant tissues throughout the scapulothoracic region and beyond].

 I offer more detailed coverage of the internal and external rotations of the appendages and how these translate through the trunk in these formats:

 - My book, Spiral Bound

-- 10 Workshops at my home studio in Edinburgh (see below)
+- Anatomy for Yoga workshops and courses at my home studio in Edinburgh (see below)